Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques and non-uniform magnetic textures

 Metastable magnetic skyrmions have been recently obtained at room temperature in transition metal multilayers \cite{Jiang2015,Woo2016,Boulle2016,Moreau-Luchaire2016,Chen2015b,Pollard2017,Hrabec2017}.
-Many experiments have revealed skyrmions motion under current, either along or against the direction of the electron flow, in most cases in agreement with the DMI and DL SOT sign \cite{Jiang2015,Woo2016,Jiang2017b,Litzius2017,Hrabec2017,Yu2016c}.
-A prediction of Thiele's equation, namely the value of the angle of the gyrotropic deflection (sometimes also called skyrmion Hall angle), is however poorly reproduced experimentally in most cases.
-This may be due to disorder \cite{Jiang2017b,Kim2017b,Legrand2017}.
-Another effect, beyond the rigid skyrmion model, is that the skyrmion dynamic deformation leads to an influence of the FL SOT on the deflection angle \cite{Litzius2017}.
-Finally, the influence of the gradient of the $z$-component of the Oersted field should also be checked \cite{Hrabec2017}.
-Altogether, skyrmions appear as favorable objects to be controlled by either STT or SOT since their velocity reach that of magnetic DWs in the same structures.
-Further exploration of their robustness and scalability is currently on-going.
+Many experiments have revealed skyrmions motion under current, either along or against the direction of the electron flow, in most cases in agreement with the DMI and damping-like SOT sign \cite{Jiang2015,Woo2016,Jiang2017b,Litzius2017,Hrabec2017,Yu2016c}.
+The influence of disorder and thermal fluctuations on the driven motion of single skyrmions have been investigated either using particle-simulations \cite{Lin2013c} or by micromagnetic modeling \cite{Sampaio2013}, demonstrating that skyrmions have the tendency to avoid point-like defects \cite{Iwasaki2013b,Iwasaki2013a}.
+Remarkably, the angle of the gyrotropic deflection (sometimes also called skyrmion Hall angle) observed in experiments is poorly reproduced by Thiele's equation.
+This discrepancy may be due to disorder effects, e.g. sliding along grain boundaries, as suggested by recent simulations \cite{Kim2017b,Legrand2017,Reichhardt2016,Salimath2018}.
+Moreover, the skyrmion dynamic deformation leads to an influence of the field-like SOT on the deflection angle \cite{Litzius2017}.
+Finally, the influence of the gradient of the $z$-component of the Oersted field deserves further investigation \cite{Hrabec2017}.
+Altogether, skyrmions appear as favorable objects to be controlled by either STT or SOT since their velocity reach that of magnetic domain walls in the same structures.
+Further exploration of their robustness and scalability is currently on-going \cite{Bernand-Mantel2018,Buttner2018}.